Samah022/SE323-Modeling_RecycleMe_System/README.md

 ## Overview

-This project is a part of the Software Process and Modeling course.
-It covers the initial phases of the Software Development Life Cycle (SDLC), focusing on requirements gathering and design.
-The RecycleMe app aims to solve real-life problems by making recycling convenient and rewarding for users in Medina, fostering a sustainable future.
+This project is part of the Software Process and Modeling course, focusing on requirements gathering and design within the Software Development Life Cycle (SDLC).

-**RecycleMe** is a mobile application designed to facilitate recycling in Medina.
-It enables users to recycle materials easily, earn points for their contributions, and exchange these points for rewards.
-The application also features a leaderboard to promote healthy competition and raise environmental awareness.
+The **RecycleMe** mobile application aims to solve real-life problems by making recycling convenient and rewarding for users.
+It is designed to facilitate recycling in Medina, fostering a sustainable future.
+The app enables users to recycle materials easily, earn points for their contributions, and exchange these points for rewards.
+Additionally, it features a leaderboard to promote healthy competition and raise environmental awareness.

 ## System Objectives 🌱

-- **Promote Recycling**: Encourage sustainable practices by making recycling a part of users' lifestyles.
+- **Promote Recycling**: Encourage sustainable practices by integrating recycling into users' lifestyles.
-- **Reward System**: Offer financial incentives through a points system and recycling discounts.
+- **Reward System**: Provide financial incentives through a points system and recycling discounts.
-- **Social Awareness**: Increase environmental consciousness via a leaderboard showcasing users' positive impacts.
+- **Social Awareness**: Raise environmental consciousness through a leaderboard highlighting users' positive impacts.

 ## Contributors ✍️

 - Fatima Aljalmoud
 - Jana Aldubai
 - Salwa Shamma
 - Samah Shamma
 - Sana Shmama